Huntington High School (West Virginia): Student Body

-Huntington High, with an enrollment of 1,646, is one of the largest high schools in the state.
+Huntington High, with an enrollment of 1,731, is one of the largest high schools in the state.
 The population is 50.85% male.
 The school is 77.46% White, 14.70% Black, 1.82% Hispanic, 0.85% Asian, and 4.86% of 2 or more races.

+Athletics

+Huntington High School's athletic programs are well-represented at the state level.
+HHS has produced over 100 West Virginia State Championships in multiple sports.

+State championships

+Pre-Consolidation State championships

+Listed below are all championships won by Huntington East High School (E) and Old Huntington High School (H).